Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Analysis

 Table~\ref{table:bagpipes} lists the parameters, limits, and priors we used with \bagpipes\ for the SED fitting.
 We use the Binary Population and Spectral Synthesis (BPASS, v2.2.1) models from \citet{Stanway_2018} formed with a Chabrier IMF with an upper-stellar mass cutoff of 300~\msol, and that include the effects of stellar binaries.
 This choice is motivated by the fact that high-redshift galaxies appear to require additional ionization from high-mass stars \citep[e.g.,][]{Katz_2024}, and as we show below these models reasonably reproduce both the spectral continua and emission line intensities \citep[consistent with other results, see, e.g.,][]{Seille_2024}.
 For the star-formation history, we employ the parameterization of \citet{Iyer_2019}, which uses Gaussian Processes to represent the SFR in different time bins, with a boundary condition that it produces the instantaneous SFR and stellar mass at the moment of observation.
-We choose three time bins, representing when the star-formation history has formed, 25, 50, and 75\% of the stellar mass ($t_{25}$, $t_{50}$, and $t_{75}$).
-This provides flexibility in the star-formation history to account for bursts and quenching events.
-We adopt the \citet{Calzetti_2001} dust attenuation law, which is appropriate for more highly attenuated, blue star-forming galaxies (where for less attenuated galaxies the differences are small between \citealt{Calzetti_2001} and laws like the SMC, see \citealt{Salmon_2016}).
-We also assume the stellar continua and nebular emission are attenuated by the same amount \citep{Reddy_2015}, which is appropriate as our galaxies generally have low dust attenuation, with young ages \citep{Lecroq_2024}, so systematic shifts in the attenuation will have minimal impact on our results \citep{Sanders_2021,Shen_2024}.
-As we show below (Section~\ref{section:xiion}), the \xiion\ values derived from dust-corrected \ha\ and \hb\ are consistent, which further justifies this assumption.
+We choose three time bins, representing when the star-formation history has formed, 25, 50, and 75\% of the stellar mass ($t_{25}$, $t_{50}$, and $t_{75}$). \editone{We have also tested the use of star-formation histories with fixed bins in time \citep[e.g.,][]{Leja_2019}.
+Using bins that sample the time quasi-logarithmically following \citet{Begley_2025}, we find that this has no net impact on our results.
+We nevertheless adopt the star-formation histories parameterized by Gaussian Processes \citep{Iyer_2019} as they provide flexibility in the star-formation history to account for bursts and quenching events without setting a prior on the width of the star-formation time bins.}